kespindler/todotxt-machine/README.md

 todotxt-machine
 ===============

+This is a fork of AnthonyDiGirolamo's excellent todotxt-machine.
+It makes the keyboard shortcut system dramatically easier to extend and hack, so that you can edit, filter, and update your todo.txt at lightning speed.

+I hacked on this because I had been searching for years for a serious GTD system with vim-like keybindings.
+I realized I could just modify an open source one to suit my needs.

 todotxt-machine is an interactive terminal based [todo.txt](http://todotxt.com/) file editor with an interface similar to [mutt](http://www.mutt.org/).
 It follows [the todo.txt format](https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format) and stores todo items in plain text.